TamizhSK/MarkSense/README.md

 ## Contributing & Feedback

-Feel free to open issues or submit PRs.
+Feel free to open issues or submit PRs!